What is Dublin III?

 What happens after I have been approved for family reunification?

 After you have received a positive decision from the other Dublin country accepting responsibility for your asylum claim, Greece has six months´ time to send you there.
 You can not just book your ticket on your own after you were handed over the approval document here in Greece.
 You have to wait until you will get a call from the Asylum Service, that your ticket is now ready to be booked.
 It might take several months until you will get this call.
-Afterwards you can get in contact with the travel agency and make arrangements in order to receive your ticket.
-At the moment the Greek state is paying for all family reunification transfers.
-This might change again in the future and you will might have to pay again on your own.
+At the moment the Greek state is paying again for all family reunification transfers.

 Please note that the German authorities have asked Greece to restrict family reunification transfers.
 These restrictions may mean major delays in the overall length of the family reunification procedure from Greece to Germany.
 Please note that this only concerns flights to Germany and not to other countries.